When you think gardening, think local seeds and supplies

 Did you know you can buy seeds perfectly suited to our climate from two local sources—both packaged right next door in Sturgeon County?
 Plus, don’t forget to check out Morinville Community Library’s Seed Library!

-So let’s ignore all that snow and start thinking about your veggie garden journey in 2025!
+So ignore the snow and start thinking about your veggie garden journey in 2026!

 First things first: you need seeds!